-If you're feeling like a hearty, get your hands dirty kind of burger, you've come to the right recipe!
+If you're feeling like a hearty, get your hands dirty kind of vegan burger, you've come to the right recipe!
 These soya mince burgers are filling, easy to prepare and delicious.
-You can use any soy mince, but be sure to read my soya tips down below!
+You can use any soya mince, but be sure to read my tips down below!

-Here are some other soy recipes you might enjoy!
+Here are some other soya recipes you might enjoy!

 This post contains affiliate links that I may earn a commission on (at no extra cost to you) should you make a purchase.
 This helps me keep my vegan kitchen producing content 🤩 Thank you for your support <3